larz258/Crypto/README.txt

 Crypto is a simple substition cipher that can be used to encrypt files.
 It should be noted this program is not intended to keep files secure, it is more of a concept than anything.
-It is important that you know not to use this program to attempt to disguise sentsitive data.
+It is important that you know not to use this program on sentsitive data.